MicrosoftDocs/SupportArticles-docs/support/system-center/scom/use-diagnostic-tracing.md

 We recommend that you perform diagnostic tracing only in association with a Microsoft Customer Support Services (CSS) representative.
 We recommend this because the generated traces contain information about the context of a text-based trace message.
 However, in Microsoft System Center Operations Manager 2007 and in Microsoft System Center Essentials 2007, this trace information is not in a human-readable format.
 After the traces are converted by a CSS representative, human-readable text is available.
 However, this text contains only low-level information such as source-code file names, locations, source-code functions, and return codes.
 This information may be helpful if you have to troubleshoot a complex issue.

-In System Center Essentials 2010, System Center Essentials 2007 Service Pack 1 (SP1), in System Center Operations Manager 2007 SP1, and in later versions, trace message files (TMF) are supplied which allow for conversion of binary trace files to text.
+In System Center Essentials 2010, System Center Operations Manager 2007 SP1, and later versions, trace message files (TMF) are supplied which allow for conversion of binary trace files to text.
 However, we strongly recommend that you do diagnostic tracing only when it's required and only with the consultation of a Microsoft representative.

 System Center Operations Manager 2007 and System Center Essentials 2007 implement a diagnostic tracing method that differs from earlier versions of Microsoft Operations Manager.
 This new tracing method creates binary files in which to store tracing information.
 Because this new tracing method is implemented at the Windows kernel level, it's highly efficient, and it can log tens of thousands of trace messages per second.